abertschi/ad-free/README.md

 In case of ad detection, the music stream is muted.
 Ads are thus still being played but simply can not be heard.

+## Compatibility
+Ad Free is currently not compatible with Android TV.

 ## Release notes
 Download latest app-release.apk [here](https://github.com/abertschi/ad-free/releases/latest)